 News:

-- November 2024: Introduced my work about long-tailed classification: Link
+- Nov 2024: Introduced my work about long-tailed classification: Link

-- July 2024: Introduced my work about model collapse: Link
+- Jul 2024: Introduced my work about model collapse: Link

-- September 2023: Started my PhD at UC Santa Barbara!
+- Sep 2023: Started my PhD at UC Santa Barbara!

 Academic Services:

-- Reviewer for ICLR, CVPR 2025.
+- Reviewer for ICLR, CVPR, NeurIPS (Top reviewer), WACV 2025.

-- Reviewer for ECCV 2024.
+- Reviewer for SaTML, ECCV 2024.

 - Reviewer for NeurIPS 2024 Worshop AIM-FM.